Account Number: This is a unique number which is assigned by the EBT system.

 Client Type: This is a code in EBTU that identifies what type of access a participant has to benefit authorizations.

 Date Available (Avail): Benefits are available at 6:00 a.m.
 (CST) on the date specified in the Administrative Terminal.
-Regular and supplemental monthly food stamp issuances are available according to a 22-day staggered schedule.
-Daily food stamp issuances are available the day following processing.
-Regular Temporary Assistance cash issuances are available according to a 4-day staggered schedule.
-Daily Temporary Assistance cash issuances are available 5 days following processing.
+Regular and supplemental monthly SNAP issuances are available according to a 22 day staggered schedule.
+Daily SNAP issuances are available the day following processing.
+Regular cash issuances are available according to a 4 day staggered schedule.
+Daily cash issuances are available 5 days following processing.
 TRE cash payments are available 5 days after DWD issues the payment.

 EBTI: This is the inquiry only screen that shows EBTU information.